-The mayor of Cartagena says he isn a press release issued in late May he said that a $14 million project to build barricades had been presented to a national infrastructure fund.
+The mayor of Cartagena says he is working to get funds from the national government to build sea barricades that would stop erosion in Tierra Bomba.
+In a press release issued in late May he said that a $14 million project to build barricades had been presented to a national infrastructure fund.

 But so far, locals have not seen any construction work happening.

 This means that the residents of this village have little reason to change their attitude toward politicians.

 “There’s no political will to fix problems here,” said Nirla Aaron, a longtime community leader.